Harruta/mac-config/README.md

 1.clone the repo

-2.create a .config folder in you home directory
+2.create a .config folder in your home directory

 3.copy the files